adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 Bonkmaster out. - Song

 ### Brother/Bruh/Bromine
+Words that are especially associated with Ameya.
+These are more or less interchangeable, with maybe some nuances in tone.
+On their own, generally an expression of exasperation or, sometimes, "wow that's dumb".
+Can also be used as part of a longer phrase, e.g. "hello brothers".

 ### Dupe (emphasis on the "OO" pronunciation)
 A smaller, less expensive, or lesser known version of a more well-known counterpart.
 The dupe could also be lesser in other areas that may be negative (e.g. Boston has less rats than New York, so Boston is a New York [DUPE](https://www.tiktok.com/t/ZTRsccGA1/)).